bcgov/becmodel/README.md

 ### Config file

-A text file that defines the parameters for the model run.
+A text file that defines the parameters for the model run, overriding the defaults.
+A sample file is here [`sample_config.cfg`](sample_config.cfg)

+## Usage

+Modify your config file as required and provide path of the config file as an argument to the script:

+      $ becmodel --help
+      Usage: becmodel [OPTIONS] CONFIG_FILE

+      Options:
+        -v, --validate
+        --help          Show this message and exit.
+      (becmodel-env)

+      $ becmodel sample_config.cfg
+      2019-03-06 11:58:41,881 becmodel.cli INFO     Loading config from file: sample_config.cfg
+      2019-03-06 11:58:41,883 becmodel.cli INFO     Running the bec model

+Temp data are written to the default workspace `becmodel_tempdata` or to the folder specified by the `wskp` key in the config file.